jcoliz/WindowsAiEdgeLabCV/README.md

 SUCCESS: Specified value was saved.
 ```

+## .NET Core SDK

+1. Download and install the [.NET Core 2.2 SDK](https://dotnet.microsoft.com/download).

 ## Visual Studio Code

 1. Download and install [Visual Studio Code](https://code.visualstudio.com/)
-2. Download and install the [Azure IoT Hub Toolkit](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.azure-iot-toolkit) for Visual Studio Code
+1. Download and install the [Azure IoT Hub Toolkit](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.azure-iot-toolkit) for Visual Studio Code
-3. Connect VS Code to your IoT Hub as follows…
+1. Connect VS Code to your IoT Hub as follows…
-4. Return to the Explorer tab in VS Code
+1. Return to the Explorer tab in VS Code
-5. Hover over the "Azure IoT Hub Devices" pane.
+1. Hover over the "Azure IoT Hub Devices" pane.
-6. Click the "…"
+1. Click the "…"
-7. Choose "Set IoT Hub Connection String"
+1. Choose "Set IoT Hub Connection String"
-8. Enter the connection string for the IoT Hub Owner, from the steps above
+1. Enter the connection string for the IoT Hub Owner, from the steps above
-9. You'll see the device show up which you created in the previous steps
+1. You'll see the device show up which you created in the previous steps

 ## Windows IoT Core device